jlgrau/qql/new-nested-group/other-page.md

 3. Click the Heading you want and that's it!
 Pretty straightforward ;\)

-This last line here has been added directly in GitHub :)
+***This last line here has been added directly in GitHub - less the 5 seconds after my GitHub commit, the site/space, has been automatically updated bu GitBook.
+Ain't this lovely? :)***